alexch/files/README.md

     # creates a folder called 'target/$timestamp' relative to pwd
     dir = Files.create :path => "target" do
-        dir "foo", :src => src do # creates 'target/$timestamp/foo', and copies src into foo end
+        dir "foo", :src => src do # creates 'target/$timestamp/foo', and copies src into foo [but should it copy the dir or the contents?] end
     end